crystal-lang/crystal-book/docs/tutorials/01_basics/02_variables.md

 This program prints the string `Hello Penny!` three times to the standard output, each followed by a line break.

-The name of a local variable always starts with a lowercase [Unicode](https://en.wikipedia.org/wiki/Unicode) letter (or an underscore, but that's reserved for special use cases) and can otherwise consist of alphanumeric characters or underscores.
+The name of a variable always starts with a lowercase [Unicode](https://en.wikipedia.org/wiki/Unicode) letter (or an underscore, but that's reserved for special use cases) and can otherwise consist of alphanumeric characters or underscores.
 As a typical convention, upper-case letter are avoided and names are written in [`snake_case`](https://en.wikipedia.org/wiki/Snake_case).

 !!! note
+    The kind of variables this lesson discusses are called *local variables*.
-    Other kinds of variables will be introduced later.
+    Other kinds will be introduced later.
 For now we focus on local variables only.

 ## Type

-The type of local variable is automatically inferred by the compiler.
+The type of a variable is automatically inferred by the compiler.
 In the above example, it's [`String`](https://crystal-lang.org/api/String.cr).

 You can verify this with [`typeof`](https://crystal-lang.org/api/toplevel.html#typeof(*expression):Class-class-method):